Decrease the likelihood of cost overruns

 Lab tests with in situ conditions

-We perform all routine investigation like density, water content, salt content, grain size distribution and plasticity limitation, which together ensures a correct classification.
+We perform all routine investigation like density, water content, salt content, grain size distribution and plasticity limitation, which together ensures correct classification.

 We obtain correct testing results because the original properties are preserved all the way from sampling until ready built in for testing in laboratory.
 Grain structure, water content and permeability are kept unchanged by GEOFROST Coring.
 The tests are run with in situ confining pressure, in situ pore pressure, in situ temperature and in situ sample structure.